Can supplements actually help improve your thyroid function and help with things like weight loss or fatigue?

 Yes!
 They absolutely can and do help many patients.

-They aren't a miracle pill, but certain supplements have been clinically shown to improve thyroid function through various ways.
+They aren’t miracle pills, but certain supplements have been clinically shown to improve thyroid function in various ways.

 Would it surprise you to know that there are at least 11 different nutrients involved in the production of thyroid hormone?